FrasSmith/backgrads/README.md

-# backgrads
+# BackGrads

-Random gradient background s
+Random gradient background generator:

+Creates file with a randomized colour gradient.

+Options, currently set in bg.py are:

+- width and depth (size of the output image)
+- colourRange 'dark', 'light', or 'full'
+- filename 'output.png'